Emilia Clarke: 2011–2019: Game of Thrones and worldwide recognition

 Clarke was cast in her third professional role in 2010, as Daenerys Targaryen in the HBO fantasy series Game of Thrones.
 It is based on the fantasy book series A Song of Ice and Fire by George R. R. Martin.
-Daenerys is one of the last surviving members of House Targaryen who had ruled Westeros from the Iron Throne for nearly three hundred years prior to being ousted.
+Daenerys is one of the last surviving members of House Targaryen, which had ruled Westeros from the Iron Throne for nearly three hundred years prior to being ousted.
 Actress Tamzin Merchant was originally cast for the part of Daenerys.
 When the pilot episode was re-shot in early 2010, Merchant was replaced by Clarke.
 The show ran from April 2011 until May 2019, with Clarke portraying Daenerys throughout all eight seasons.

 Clarke received critical acclaim for her portrayal of Daenerys, which traces an arc from frightened girl to powerful woman.
 Matthew Gilbert of The Boston Globe called her scenes "mesmerising", adding that "Clarke doesn't have a lot of emotional variety to work with as Daenerys, aside from fierce determination, and yet she is riveting."
-Emily VanDerWerff for The A.V.
-Club commented on the difficulty of adapting such an evolution from page to screen, but concluded that Clarke "more than seal[s] the deal here."
+Emily St. James for The A.V.
+Club commented on the difficulty of adapting such an evolution from page to screen, but concluded that Clarke was able to "more than seal the deal here."

 Clarke said by being cast as Daenerys, she had avoided the "typical bonnet duty that you have to go through as a young British actress".
 In 2017, she reportedly became one of the highest-paid actors on television, earning between £1.2 and £2 million per episode of Game of Thrones.
 In 2019, she said she had been uncomfortable acting nude in her first experience at age 23 of a large film set, but had since become "a lot more savvy" about what level of nudity is needed for a scene.
 Clarke received multiple award nominations and wins for her role of Daenerys.
-After the first season, Clarke won Best Supporting Actress in a Drama at the 2011 EWwy Awards.
-She was also nominated three times for Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2013, 2015, and 2016.
+She was nominated three times for Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2013, 2015, and 2016.
 At the 2019 Emmys, she was nominated for Outstanding Lead Actress in a Drama Series, her first nomination in the category.

 In addition to the television show, she lent her voice and likeness to the 2014 video game of the same name.
 She also made a cameo appearance during Kit Harington's monologue on Saturday Night Live in April 2019.
 She said in a November 2019 NPR interview that if she "were to get stereotyped as the mother of dragons, I could ask for worse.
 It's really quite wonderful."
 In a 2021 interview with theSkimm, Clarke stated that she would change the way her character died.